• Home

 In a bowl mix together the chicken, cream cheese, sour cream, green chilies and the onion mixture.

 Fill each tortilla with about 3 tablespoon of chicken mixture.
-Sprinkle a little cheese on top.
-Roll up and place in the prepared casserole pan.
-Repeat until you have used all the filling.
+Then sprinkle a little cheese on top, Roll up and set in the pan, seam side down.

-Pour the remaining enchilada sauce over the top of the rolled enchiladas, cover with the remaining cheese.
+Pour the remaining enchilada sauce over the rolled enchiladas.

 You can absolutely make these ahead!
 Prepare them until the point you would pour enchilada sauce over top.
 Do not top with the sauce!
 Instead cover the dish with foil and pop in the fridge for 1-2 days.